AmrBenSalem/AWS-SAA-C02-Course/README.md

 Two options that manage how DNS works in a VPC:

-- Edit DNS hostnames
+- enableDnsHostnames
   - If true, instances with public IPs in a VPC are given public DNS hostnames.
   - If false, this is not available.

-- Edit DNS resolution
+- enableDnsSupport
-  - If true, instances in the VPC can use the DNS IP address.
+  - If true, instances in the VPC can use the DNS IP address (VPC + 2).
+    - instances within the VPC can use the Amazon-provided DNS server to resolve domain names to IP addresses.
   - If false, this is not available.

 ### 1.5.4.
 VPC Subnets